fourstix/MCard1802ArduinoV2/README.md

 For example, this [SSD1306 I2C 128 x64 OLED display](https://www.adafruit.com/product/938) available
 from Adadruit works fine with the Qwiic interface and is supported by Uthe 8G2 graphics library.

-This code uses the [MCP23017 Arduino library](https://github.com/blemasle/arduino-mcp23017)by Bertrand Lemasle and the [Adafruit MCP23008 Arduino library](https://github.com/adafruit/Adafruit-MCP23008-library) to communicate to the 1802 Membership card via I2C.
+This code uses the [MCP23017 Arduino library](https://github.com/blemasle/arduino-mcp23017) by Bertrand Lemasle and the [Adafruit MCP23008 Arduino library](https://github.com/adafruit/Adafruit-MCP23008-library) to communicate to the 1802 Membership card via I2C.